praw-dev/praw/docs/getting_started/authentication.rst

 Using a Saved Refresh Token
 ---------------------------

-A saved refresh token can be used to immedately obtain an authorized instance of :class:`.Reddit` like so:
+A saved refresh token can be used to immediately obtain an authorized instance of :class:`.Reddit` like so:

 .. code-block:: python